Pump/ventilator head vs flow performance curve calculator

 In the fluid panel we can select water from the list, so density and viscosity is available in the calculator.

-When you click on Calculate button in the pipe curve area, you will get pump operation point at 1500 rpm.
+When you click on Calculate pump operating point button in the toolbar on the top, you will get pump operation point at 1500 rpm.
 Flow rate for that speed is 394 gpm, which is much more than we need, so we can reduce the pump speed and get needed flow with much less energy used.

-With multiple trial and error calculations, entering variable pump speed in the n₂ text field, we finally get desired flow rate of 250 gpm at 1095 rpm.
+With multiple trial and error calculations, entering variable pump speed in the Pump variable speed panel - variable pump rpm (n₂) text field, we finally get desired flow rate of 250 gpm at 1095 rpm.

 Task result is at the end 1095 rpm.